pixelsdb/pixels/cpp/README.md

 ### Example

-Here is an pixels reader example in the directory `duckdb/examples/pixels-example`.
+Here is a pixels reader example in the directory `duckdb/examples/pixels-example`.
 This example validates the correctness of compilation and gives you an idea how to load the pixels data.

 To run this binary: